 Beginning in 2003, I developed and facilitated an on-going group for former members of cults or high demand groups, including those born and raised, in Mill Valley, CA, the first of its kind that I know of.
-Since COVID w e have moved to online workshops/support session for cult, high demand group and relationship survivors The popular workshop is limited to no more than 10 participants and it takes place via secure Zoom alternate Saturdays, 10:00 AM to 12:00 Noon Pacific Time.
-It is specialized, small and interactive with topics participants want to address and explore, and resources on these topics sent on the Friday prior to our workshop.
+Since COVID we have moved to online workshops/support session for cult, high demand group and relationship survivors.
+The popular workshop is limited to no more than 10 participants and it takes place via secure Zoom alternate Saturdays, 10:00 AM to 12:00 Noon Pacific Time.
+It is specialized, small and interactive with topics participants want to address and explore.
+Resources on topics are sent the Friday prior to our workshop.
 SEE THE ONLINE WORKSHOPS/SUPPORT SESSIONS on the menu for further information.
 I am also a former member of two groups I identify as high demand -- one, a Christian/Mystical group I entered with my mother when I was 14 and left two years later.
 Another, an Eastern/New Age group I was recruited into when I was 19 and left seven years later.
 I understand the affects of high demand groups or cults from both professional and personal experience.
 I also have been primary therapist and on a team to develop a program for domestic abuse survivors (Center for Domestic Peace) and I have worked with survivors there for five years.
 Many commonalities exist with interpersonal violence or abuse, cult abuse, and narcissistic abuse.